 In October 2015, Sallie Han and I put out our third co-edited issue of Open Anthropology, “Race, Racism, and Protesting Anthropology.”
-The articles in that issue have again been made free to read from July-August 2020 as part of the American Anthropological association page on Confronting Anti-BIPOC Racism.
-Please check it out and download the articles while you can!
-Also take a look at the April 2020 “Pandemic Perspectives” issue, guest co-edited by Michael C. Ennis-McMillan and Kristin Hedges.
-Those articles will be free-to-read until April 2021.
+The articles in that issue were again made free to read from July-August 2020 as part of the American Anthropological association page on Confronting Anti-BIPOC Racism.

 At the time, on what was then called the Savage Minds blog, Alex Golub had provided a helpful discussion of that address and related material in Sources on St. Clair Drake.
 Similarly, we had hoped to open some of the issues discussed by Karen Brodkin in her interview with Ryan Anderson, Anthropology: It’s still white public space (part 1) and (part 2).